CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part2_EN/scriptingsystem_part2_EN.rst

 #. **Enable Cancellation** - If this checkbox is active, the displayed
    dialogue contains a :guilabel:`Cancel` button that allows you to cancel the input dialog.
+#. **Rich Text** - Turn on this option to format your text with bold, italics,
+   colors, and more.
 #. **Test Input Dialog** - Clicking this button allows you to test the
    input dialog to check how the user will see the input dialog later during execution of the script function (see figure below).